What We Do:

 As a department we stand out because we offer our students a foundation for almost any career they can imagine.
 Steeped in the tradition of the Jesuit ratio studiorum, we train our students not only as scholars but as citizens.
 Small classes and a plan of study that focuses on developing your skills as a writer, a speaker, and a critical thinker help to prepare you for wherever life takes you.

 Our majors have gone on to graduate program in business, law, history, and medicine all over the world.
 They have received Fulbright grants, joined the Peace Corps, and served in the Jesuit Volunteer Corps.
 Many have gone on to become professors, lawyers, judges, corporate executives, State Department officials, and even doctors.
 We standout because a degree in History from the University of Scranton can take you almost anywhere.

-- History Major - The student majoring in History will be expected to demonstrate an understanding of the development of human society and culture through the study of the past, specifically the history of Europe (from the Renaissance through the 20th Century) and the United States.
+- History Major - The student majoring in History will be expected to demonstrate an understanding of the development of human society and culture through the study of the past.

 - International Studies Major - Provides the student with broad knowledge of world affairs through a curriculum drawn in large measure from history and political science.

 - Music History Minor